 Once the treatment starts the sensation of soothing hands on the body immediately helps relax and calm.
 The hormone that is released when we are touched play a large part in this, but by incorporating supportive holding even hugging movements, they will relax even quicker.
 Once the body begins to relax, and the tension dissipates, I bring intimate touch with the intent to arouse.
 This treatment should always remain close and caring.
 The actual erotic arousal also needs to be given cautiously since any feeling of discomfort can cause an adverse reaction.
 Orgasm may not always happen the first time, but usually, after a series of sessions, the orgasm will be achieved.

-There is so much to think about, how can I hope to focus on orgasm.
+I am such a busy person how can I hope to focus on orgasm.

 Busy life, always active, run run run, no time for me because I have lots to do!